• Skip to main content

 Handwriting

 There aren’t really handwriting books for middle schoolers, so we are making the switch to copywork.
 I have made practice workbooks for David & Emily using ZB Fonts Online by Zaner Bloser Handwriting.
-They will be practicing their handwriting while copying famous quotes, song lyrics, as well as excerpts from movies, poems, and books.
+They will be practicing their cursive writing while copying famous quotes, song lyrics, as well as excerpts from movies, poems, and books.

 Reading